 Vermillion's water supply originates in an underground layer of water called an aquifer.
 The water comes from the Lower Missouri River Out-Wash Aquifer.
 Vermillion's wells tap into the aquifer at a depth of about 100 feet.
 All the water is pumped to the treatment plant and then aerated to remove dissolved gasses.
 From there it is pumped to an up-flow basin where softening agents are added to remove hardness.

 Next, the water is pumped to a re-carbonation basin where carbon dioxide is added to control pH, from there it goes through a filtration process.
-After filtration, chlorine and fluoride are added, next the water is pumped into a reservoir, then to the water towers.
+After filtration, chlorine is added, next the water is pumped into a reservoir, then to the water towers.
 Finally, water flows by gravity to the distribution system and then finally to your faucet.

 The water is tested daily for hardness, alkalinity, chlorine and fluoride levels.
 Ten bacteria tests are performed each month, with quarterly tests for other specific contaminants as required by the Environmental Protection Agency and state law.
 Vermillion has been fortunate that the water source has remained free from contamination with consistent quality over the years.
 View the lead and copper test results (PDF).

 Treatment Plant & Distribution System

 The Melvein D. Stiegelmeyer Water Treatment Plant was built in 1972 and has a firm treating capacity of 3.6 million gallons per day.
 The plant is operated 16 hours a day, 365 days per year.
 The distribution system consists of water mains, water meters, fire hydrants, one storage reservoir and two water towers.
 The Distribution Department installs and maintains water services from the water main to the curb box, which is a valve located near the curb.

 - 50 miles of water main ranging in size from 4 inches to 16 inches in diameter